FAQ

 Two license plates can be attached to your permit however only ONE vehicle can use the permit at a time.
 Should the second vehicle assigned to the permit need to attend campus at the same time, the second vehicle must park in a designated HONK lot where a HONK payment is required to validate parkingFor more information about permits click here.

 When you purchased your permit through the Self-Serve Portal you entered your license plate.
-Your license plate is your virtual permit.
+While parked on campus, your license plate acts as your permit.
 This means you no longer need to display a physical permit.

 Brock Suites parking is subject to Parking Services Rules & Regulations.